yao925/Cold_tolerant_feed_crop_expansion/README.md

 ## Data availability
+Layer 1：Raw data

-Input datasets were obtained from publicly available sources.
+Raw datasets were obtained from public repositories.
-Processed datasets will be archived separately.
+Download links and versions are provided.

+Layer 2：Intermediate data
+Processed datasets, intermediate model outputs and source data supporting the figures are archived in Zenodo (DOI: xxxx).